 We hope that you find the information on Key Policy Data useful and we simply request that you share this website with your friends and family.
 Additionally, be sure to sign up for our mailing list to make sure you don't miss any of our analysis on the important public policy issues impacting your state.

-In Fiscal Year (FY) 2015, North Dakota collected $6.9 billion in state and local taxes.
-While this is an impressive sum of money, it tells us little about whether or not the average North Dakota taxpayer can afford this level of taxation.
+In Fiscal Year (FY) 2015, Virginia collected $36.9 billion in state and local taxes.
+While this is an impressive sum of money, it tells us little about whether or not the average Virginia taxpayer can afford this level of taxation.

-As shown in Chart 1, North Dakota’s state and local tax burden (tax collections divided by private sector personal income) was the second highest in the nation for FY 2015 at 21.3 percent—or 48 percent above the national average of 14.4 percent.
+As shown in Chart 1, Virginia’s state and local tax burden (tax collections divided by private sector personal income) was the ninth lowest in the nation for FY 2015 at 12.4 percent—or -14 percent below the national average of 14.4 percent.

-As shown in Chart 3, North Dakota’s 21.3 percent tax burden is greater than these combined industries: mining, quarrying, and oil and gas extraction (10.9 percent), manufacturing (5.6 percent), real estate and rental and leasing (3 percent), and utilities (1.5 percent).
+As shown in Chart 3, Virginia’s 12.4 percent tax burden is greater than these combined industries: manufacturing (6 percent), construction (5.5 percent), and utilities (0.5 percent).

-The top 10 North Dakota counties with the highest local government tax burden include:
+The Virginia counties/cities with the highest local government tax burden include:

-The bottom 10 North Dakota counties with the lowest local government tax burden include:
+The Virginia counties/cities with the lowest local government tax burden include:

 Finally, don’t forget to watch our exclusive time-lapse video of state and local tax burdens over the last 65 years!
 See if your state has been above or below the national average?